 Compiling a list of classic children’s books from the 1970s was unexpectedly challenging!
-Most of the books I had previously read from this decade were already quite popular so I had to do a fair bit of research to decide which titles to read during my precious off-hours.
+Most of the books I had previously read from this decade were already quite popular so I had to do a fair bit of research to decide which 1970s titles to read so I could determine what I wanted to include.

-I think I’ve come up with a pretty selection, though — worthy of my classic books for kids series.
-It includes some well known and lesser known titles.
+I think I’ve come up with a pretty selection of 197os books, though.
+It includes some well known and some lesser known titles.
 Most of these authors have dozens of well respected books under their belts and many are still writing today.
 That is great news for those of you looking to add even more books to your child’s reading lists.
-(Note: As always, I’ve personally chosen these books and included affiliate links.)
+(Note: book covers and titles are affiliate links.)

 What do you think?
-What books from the decade of disco balls and bell bottoms would you consider classics?
+What 1970s children’s books from the decade of disco balls and bell bottoms would you consider classics?

 Ordinary Jack.
 (1977) Changing gears completely (!), Helen Cresswell’s amusing story is about an ordinary middle-child with an ordinary dog (appropriately named “Zero”) stuck in a brilliant and extraordinary family.
 Of course this is the perfect set up for comedy of all sorts!
 There are several more books about the Bagthorpe family and Cresswell, I believe (my British readers can confirm/deny this), is a well-known children’s book author in the UK.